rsyncOSX/mydocsy/content/en/docs/urlcommands/Notepad.md

 ##### Sample URLs which I am using

 URLs for estimate and execute.
-The URL´s must start with *rsyncuiapp://*

 **Remote server** - raspberrypi with zfs filesystem